dhphuongg/text-sharing-api/README.md

-# HIT Circle - Social media application
+# HIT Circle Server

-An app for sharing text updates and joining public conversations.
+The server of a media social application: sharing text updates and joining public conversations.